NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 # Changelog

+v 1.5.2

++ ADDED Possibility to add timestamps in the realtime DB
++ ADDED Possibility to use multiple realtime DBs from the same project

 v 1.5.0

 + UPDATED Firebase BOM version on Android
 + IMPROVED Updated and improved Crashlytics support for Android
 + IMPROVED Analytics customization on iOS

 v 1.4.2